Interstate 69 in Tennessee: SIU 7

 There is no current timetable for letting contracts to construct the Troy Bypass (Sections 1 and 2).
 However, TDOT Commissioner John Schroer estimated in February 2013 that it would take around 10 years to gradually complete work on SIU 7 due to lack of funding.

 This situation (and the next one below) regarding funding was solved on May 23, 2017, with the signing of the IMPROVE (Improving Manufacturing, Public Roads and Opportunities for a Vibrant Economy) Act.
 The legislation raised taxes and fees for drivers and others: $0.06 for regular fuel, $0.10 for diesel fuel, and $0.08 for liquefied and compressed natural gases (a total of $355 million).
 The state would get $250 million, counties $70 million, and cities $35 million.
 Most vehicle owners saw their registration fees go up by $5; private and commercial owners had their fees go up by $10, with ride-sharing exempt; and heavy truck operators would pay $20 more.
 Electric vehicle owners in Tennessee (about 2,500) would pay an additional $100 in registration and renewal fees (since they do not pay fuel taxes); hybrid-electric car owners are exempt from the extra charges.
 The new money would fund parts of I-69 in the state.
 The Union City sections (3, 4, and 5) of this segment begin construction in 2017.
 Paving on the three segments begin in July 2021 and the segment opened to traffic on February 21, 2024 as SR 690.
-While TDOT has acquired the right-of-way and is finalizing design for the Troy portion (1 and 2), a timeline for construction has not yet been established.
+TDOT has acquired the right-of-way and is finalizing design for the Troy portion (1 and 2), construction for bypass is slated for 2035 with improvement on existing US 51 from southern end of Troy Bypass to Dyersburg slated for 2033.